Ledgerback/DGSF/Grants/Optimism--Foundation_Mission_Request.md

 2. Concentration metrics (mention Palma Ratio, Banzhaf Power Index)

 3. Optimism Member Surveys (get qualitative insights into how concentration is understood or perceived in the organization's members)

+Can also mention that we will review DAO-related academic and grey lit. (or integrative lit. rev.) to find possible concentration metrics to apply
 %%

 _Copy the entire application below and leave a comment on this issue with your answers completed.
 A representative from the Optimism Foundation may reach out using the contact info provided to request more information as necessary._